vinesmsuic/Bot-Chen/README.md

 Type .decode [text] to decode text!
 Type .sample to get a sample text!
 Type .fakemusic [songname] to make a fake musicplayer!
+Type .party to get a party website!
+Type .uselessfact to get a useless fact!
+Type .uselessweb to get a useless website!

 more function coming...
 ```